Skip to main content

 What Is the Role of Peptides in Cellular Health?

 Beyond direct hormone replacement, peptide therapies represent a more targeted approach to influencing the aging process.
-These therapies use specific peptide sequences to stimulate the body’s own production of (GH) from the pituitary gland.
+These therapies use specific peptide sequences to stimulate the body’s own production of growth hormone (GH) from the pituitary gland.
 Peptides like Sermorelin, Ipamorelin, and CJC-1295 are known as growth hormone secretagogues (GHSs).
 They work by mimicking natural signaling molecules to prompt a physiological, pulsatile release of GH, which is safer and more aligned with natural endocrine rhythms than direct injection of synthetic HGH.

 The downstream effects of increased GH are mediated primarily by Insulin-Like Growth Factor 1 (IGF-1).
 This pathway is integral to cellular repair, tissue regeneration, and metabolism.
 Increased GH/IGF-1 signaling can lead to improved lean body mass, reduced visceral fat, enhanced skin thickness, and better sleep quality.